carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 >
 > * Why are these genes at the intersection?
 > * Is this cluster gene essential for living?
-> * What other gene coud be present this output folder?
+> * What other gene could be present in this output folder?
 >
 >
 >> ## Solution
 >>clpX is a gene that encodes part of a protease found in mitochondria, which is essential for living.
-The reason why they are in the intersection folder is that these cluster genes belong to the core genome
+The reason why they are in the intersection folder is that these cluster genes belong to the core genome.
 > {: .solution}
 {: .challenge}

-> ## Exercise 2:
+> ## Exercise 2: Clustering algorithms
 >
 > Complete the line blank with the correct clustering algorithms
 >